 To limit spread of COVID-19 (coronavirus), the Town of Chapel Hill has closed Town facilities including Town Hall, Chapel Hill Public Library, and Parks and Recreation facilities including parks.

-Chapel Hill Public Library Closed
+Chapel Hill Public Library Is Online Only

 No items are due; late fees will not be charged